za3k/short-programs/README.md

 Downloads the latest version of Arch Linux for Raspberry Pi (aka alarmpi) as a .tar.gz file and converts it to an image file which can be copied directly to an SD card.

     Usage: extract-alarmpi [SOURCE.tar.gz [TARGET.img]]

+factor
+---
+Removed.
+Turns out this is now in coreutils and nearly identical to my program.

 fantasy-names
 ---